DDDDXIAOZHE/opendmm/README.md

 # Welcome to OpenDMM

-OpenDMM provides an free alternative of [DMM](http://www.dmm.co.jp) to search Japanese AV.
+OpenDMM provides a free alternative of [DMM](http://www.dmm.co.jp) to search Japanese AV.

 # License